aws-solutions-library-samples/guidance-for-understanding-your-data-lineage-on-amazon-quickSight/README.md

 - Stack name - Stack name can include letters (A-Z and a-z), numbers (0-9), and dashes (-)
 - QuickSightUser - User name of an active QuickSight user who needs access to the Data Lineage Dashboard and relevant QuickSight resources.
 - QuickSightUserNamespace - Namespace of the QuickSight user (Provide 'default' unless the above QuickSight user was created in a different Namespace)

-**Optional Input Parameters**
-- Suffix - Add a short NUMERIC suffix here if you need to create multiple instances of this deployment

 1. Download the YAML file from this repository
 2. Navigate to AWS Console